-Holland 1.
-A special and very elementary course for those whose knowledge of the language is very limited, or to whom it is perhaps almost foreign.
+whose knowledge of the language is very limited, or to whom it is perhaps almost foreign.
 Text: Schnitzler's Dutch Grammar.
 Twice a week.
-Mr. J. Dykstra.

 Holland 2.
 Review of the work of the first year.
 Study of the principal parts of Holland Grammar.
 Reading of choice selections of Holland Literature.
 Practical exercises in spelling, diction, and sentence structure.
 Composition work.
 Boswijk en Walstra, Het Levende Woord.
 J. P. De Keyser, Een Bloemkrans.
 Twice a week.
-Mr. W. M. Trap.

 Holland 3.
 Terwey's Korte Nederlandsche Spraakkunst.
 Appeldoorn en Van Vliet, Oefeningen in het Stellen.
-Essays: Descriptive narrative, and expositive.
+Essays: Descriptive, narrative, and expositive.
 Spelling exercises.
 Reading of classics, both prose and poetry.
-Four times a week.
+Twice a week.

 Holland 4.
-Terwey's Nederlandsche Spraakkunst, a thorough review of the grammar.
-Special study of co-ordinate and subordinate sentences.
+Books III. and IV. of Terwey's Nederlandsche Spraakkunst reviewed.
 Appeldoorn en Van Vliet, Oefeningen in het Stellen.
 Essays, spelling exercises, reading of classics, with written reports on the reading assigned, as during the third year.
 Exposition of special grammatical topics and logical fundamentals of Grammar.
 Twice a week.